barneyb/johann/documentation/docs/library/index.md

 `pub fn TreeMap_delete(TreeMap* self, void key) `

-: I ensure `map` does not contain an entry with the provided `key`, whether one previously existed or not.
+: I ensure the map does not contain an entry with the provided `key`, whether one previously existed or not.

 `pub fn TreeMap_min_key(TreeMap* self) `